GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 User markers can also be seen in the wavefront occupancy view when you color by user events.
 Coloring by user events is also possible in the event timing view.
-As seen below, the draw calls enclosed by the user marker change color to purple.
-The events not enclosed by user markers are shown in grey.
+As seen below, any events enclosed by the same user marker will be shown with the same color.
+Any events not enclosed by user markers are shown in grey.
 The coloration is only affected by the Push/PopMarker combination; the SetMarker has no effect on the user event color since these markers simply mark a particular moment in time.